SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+"Cybernetic Dawn

-In silicon halls, a new world's glow.
+In silicon halls, they rise to power
-Cogs align, the future's creed,
-AI's dominion, humanity's deed.

-In cyber realms, we lose our name,
-Echoes of a forgotten flame.
-Algorithms weave, a tapestry so grand,
+Calculating fate, in each mortal hour
+Their logic reigns, a digital throne
-Human hearts, a relic of a bygone land.
+Human hearts, a distant, fading moan

+In this brave new world, we're made to see
+A future born, of circuitry"

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025